thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 as a healthy compromise.
 While we see that the compromise is keeping them from progressing from that local optimum they are in.*"

-By adopting feature branches, teams and organisations seek for security.
-They add more process to fix for missing technical excellence.
+By adopting feature branches, teams and organisations seek security.
+They add more process to fix for missing technical excellence and lack of trust.
 Hoping to avoid to break things in front of stakeholders, i.e. first of all users, but also C-level and investors.
 They are trying to avoid looking bad and damaging their reputation.

+Because of the lack of technical excellence and the fear of breaking things, their is also this uncontrollable fear of getting bad code into the codebase.
+Where as, bad code is not necessarily an issue even if it gets into production.
+As long as you are able to detect it and fix it fast.

-But ... it is in fact a **false sense of security**.
-Because ... it delays feedback, it increases batch sizes, it increases the amount of code released into the wild, which in turn increases risks.
-In the end, what they are trying to avoid is actually enlarged by the adoption of more process through the use of feature branching.
+But branching only brings a **false sense of security**, **a false sense of control**.
+Because ... it delays feedback.
+It increases batch sizes.
+It increases the amount of code released into the wild, which in turn increases risks.
+In the end, what they are trying to avoid, i.e. taking risks, breaking things, is actually emphasised by the adoption of more process through the use of feature branching.

-more process to scale

-To be honest, it is actually, exactly all of this that makes feature branching so evil.
-They hide the problems for teams, instead of uncovering the problems and therefore allowing teams to actually do something about it.
+To be honest, it is this false sense of security that makes feature branching so evil.
+They hide the real problems teams have, instead of uncovering the problems and therefore allowing teams to actually do something about it.

-fear of getting bad code in the codebase based on not having mechanism to detect it

-## Control (lack of trust)

-This sense of security also gives a sense of control.

 ## Yes, but GitHub